ComedicChimera/chai/README.md

 Check out the official website to install, learn, use Chai: chai-lang.dev (*insert link*)

+*Note: The website is still in development so if you want to see what language documentation exists, check out the `docs` directory.*

 **Language IP and Source Code Copyright &copy; Jordan Gaines 2018-2021**

 **This language is still in development!**